electronicarts/siggraph-asia-2019-gata/README.md

 _Yiwei Zhao, Han Liu, Igor Borovikov, Ahmad Beirami, Maziar Sanjabi, and Kazi Zaman_ (EA Digital Platform – Data & AI, Electronic Arts), accepted at SIGGRAPH Asia 2019.

-We are working on making the code base avaialble when the paper goes public (November 2019).
+We are working on making the code base available when the paper goes public (November 2019).